- Are we living in unprecedented times?

-Early on in the financial crisis, the International Institute of Social Studies started a research project on the impact of the financial crisis and the ensuing global trade collapse on developing countries and emerging markets.
+In 2008 the International Institute of Social Studies started a research project on the impact of the financial crisis and deglobalization on developing countries and emerging markets.

-The approach is multidisciplinary investigating how economic backlash influences the (attainability of) Sustainable Development Goals in particular in the developing and emerging economies and how resilience could be improved
+A multidisciplinary approach was used in investigating how economic backlash influences the (attainability of) the Sustainable Development Goals - in particular in the developing and emerging economies - and how resilience can be improved.

 While the project is located within the Development Economics research group, it also includes major contributions from the other ISS research groups and involves the international research network of ISS.

-The project comprises several international conferences and workshops that have led to book publications, including:
+The project organized several international conferences and workshops that have led to book publications, including:

-Peter A.G. van Bergeijk, Rolph van der Hoeven and Arjan de Haan (eds), The Financial Crisis and Developing Countries: A Global Multidisciplinary Perspective, Edward Elgar 2011
+- Peter A.G. van Bergeijk, Rolph van der Hoeven and Arjan de Haan (eds.)
+(2011) The Financial Crisis and Developing Countries: A Global Multidisciplinary Perspective.
+Cheltenham: Edward Elgar

-Eri Ikeda (2018 forthcoming) Global and Developing Country Business Cycles.
-PhD thesis, Erasmus University (public defence on 24 September 2018)
+- Eri Ikeda (2018) Global and Developing Country Business Cycles.
+PhD thesis.
+Erasmus University (public defence on 24 September 2018).

-The project group has also been successful in attracting external funding from CERES (seeding money), EADI, and the Ministry of Economic Affairs and co-financing from INCLUDE, DPRN and HIVOS.
+The project group attracted external funding from CERES (seed money), EADI, and the Ministry of Economic Affairs and co-financing from INCLUDE, DPRN and HIVOS.